FayedRCS/Dice/README.md

     console.log(' Random number between ${min} and ${max} is ${rand}');

-  #finished for now, picks rand number and displays it
+  #finished for now, picks rand number and outputs it